ckaterba/ckaterba.github.io/index.md

 #### Math-y

-- Indra's Pearls github

-- Twist-knot intersection github, paper in progress

-- Integral points paper arxiv

-- Culler-Shalen norm paper arxiv
+- [*Ideal points of character varieties, algebraic non-integral representations, and undetected closed essential surfaces in 3-manifolds*](https://arxiv.org/abs/1808.02535).
+Joint work with Alex Casella and Stephan Tillmann.
+Link to preprint on the arXiv.

+- [*Modules, fields of definition, and the Culler-Shalen norm*](https://arxiv.org/abs/1805.04585).
+Link to preprint on the arXiv.

+- Twist-knot intersections in the character variety of the Whitehead link.
+Joint paper with Tim Morris in progress.
+[Link to some computations in Sage](https://github.com/ckaterba/Twist_Knot_CharVar_Intersection/blob/main/twistIntExploration.ipynb).

 #### Goofy

+- Naive Wordle solver (in R).

-- ray tracing in ShaderToy
+- [A planet with a moon orbiting a star](https://www.shadertoy.com/view/NdGyWh) Simple ray tracing exercise in ShaderToy.

-- Wordle solver